Him188/Notes-for-CAIE/Physics/A2-Microphysics.md

 ### State what is meant by the `binding energy` of a nucleus \[2\]
 - Energy required to separate nucleons **in a nucleus**
 - ... to infinity.

+### Why binding energy per nucleon of U-235 is smaller than that of La-139 \[3\]
+> s17 42 Q12

+- When A > 56, binding energy per nucleon decreases as A increases.
+- U-235 has larger nucleon number,
+- ... so less.

 ### State what is meant by `nuclear fission` \[2\]
 - Heavy nucleus breaks up